 We deal with the human body, and occasionally it does not heal as expected and a tooth can experience post-treatment infection.
 In these cases, the dentist must retreat the tooth with a second root canal therapy in the same manner as described above; but by removing all the gutta percha and recleaning the roots.
 Once thoroughly cleaned and shaped again, the system is resealed and filled as before.
 More often than not, the tooth responds favorably and the infection and symptoms disappear permanently.

 An apicoectomy, or root-end resection, is the removal of the root tip and the surrounding infected tissue of an abscessed tooth.
 This procedure may be indicated when inflammation and infection persists in the area around the root tip but cannot be addressed by retreatment through the tooth.

-If you suffer from toothaches, or think you need a root canal, contact Dr. Phil Nasralla to request a dental consultation.
+If you suffer from toothaches or think you need a root canal, call Dr. Nasralla at 250-339-2252 or click to request a dental consultation.